A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: A proximal gradient method for minimizing KL function

-Under a KL condition, general algorithmic frameworks for solving problem~\eqref{pr:KL_opt} and analyzing their convergence properties have been extensively studied in the literature (see, e.g., \cite{attouch2013convergence,frankel2015splitting,li2018calculus}).
-Inspired by these works, we now propose a proximal gradient method with backtracking line search for solving problem~\eqref{pr:KL_opt}, which will subsequently serve as a subroutine for solving problem~\eqref{intro_problem}.
+Under a global KL condition (i.e., \eqref{KL_subpr} with $\delta=\infty$), general algorithmic frameworks for solving problem~\eqref{pr:KL_opt} and analyzing their convergence properties have been extensively studied in the literature (see, e.g., \cite{attouch2013convergence,bento2025convergence,frankel2015splitting,li2018calculus}).
+Inspired by these works, we propose a proximal gradient method with backtracking line search for solving problem~\eqref{pr:KL_opt} under the local KL condition \eqref{KL_subpr}, and provide a self-contained convergence analysis for completeness and ease of reference.
+This algorithm will subsequently serve as a subroutine for solving problem~\eqref{intro_problem}.
 Specifically, at each iteration, the method performs multiple proximal gradient steps along with a backtracking line search to ensure sufficient reduction in the objective function $h$.
 The method terminates once the change between consecutive iterates becomes sufficiently small.
 The proposed method is detailed in Algorithm~\ref{algo_implement:subsolver}.

 The following result establishes bounds on $\lambda_k$ and on the number of inner iterations performed during each outer iteration $k$.
 As a consequence, it justifies the well-definedness of Algorithm~\ref{algo_implement:subsolver}.
 The proof of this result is deferred to Subsection~\ref{sec:proof2}.